tatumio/ecosystem-addons/extensions/cpfpFeeEstimator/README.md

 The CPFP Fee Estimator is a powerful extension of the Tatum SDK, designed specifically to provide accurate fee estimation for Child Pays for Parent (CPFP) transactions on Bitcoin and Bitcoin Testnet networks.

+If your transaction is stuck due to low fees, the CPFP Fee Estimator can help you estimate the additional fee required to expedite its confirmation no matter the length of the chain of pending transactions.

 ## 📖 Description

 The CPFP Fee Estimator enhances the efficiency and reliability of Bitcoin transactions.
 It is particularly useful in scenarios where unconfirmed transactions are stuck due to low fees.
 Key features include: